MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **Steps to create a Shell Script**

-1. Create a file using a nano editor (or any other editor you like i.e. vi).
+1. Create a file using an editor (nano or any other editor you like i.e. vi).
 Name script file **with extension .sh**
 2. Start the script with #! /bin/bash (or #! /bin/sh depending of your operative system and preference)
 3. Write some code
 4. Save the script file as filename.sh